brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

     # feed the seed text into the model to set it's internal RNN states
     for idx in encoded[:-1]:
+        # we wrap each character in a double array so the shape is (1, 1)
         x = np.array([[idx]])
-        # we don't care about the output here
+        # we don't care about the predicted output here.
-        # because we'll just use the seed.
         model.predict(x)

     # the index of the next character in the sequence, this will change